jbofill10/House-Prices-Kaggle-Competition/README.md

 On the submission to kaggle, the RMSE was: 0.12811

 So overall, not an improvement from stacking, but the score did improve considerably more than just using XGBoost alone.

+#### Blending - Weighted Averages Improved

+For some reason,  I forgot to include Lasso regression in the original ensemble.

+I tuned alpha with a grid search and CV -- alpha is best at 0.01

+Then I tuned weights with a grid search

+The weights that achieved the best score was:

+RFR: 0.1
+XGBoost: 0.1
+SVR: 0.6
+LightGBM: 0.1
+Lasso: 0.1

+It is interesting now that aftering adding in Lasso, XGBoost does not have much effect on a result as it did in the last ensemble.
+Instead it is the case for SVR now.

 # EDA
 Let's look at the target variable first